kennyzzk/Robot-Localization-on-NCLT-dataset-using-ORB-SLAM-III-and-Graph-Based-Sensor-Fusion/graph_optimization/README.md

 ## Implementation
 ### GTSAM Library
 In this project, we solve the problem using the GTSAM library.
-A detailed tutorial is on [their website](https://gtsam.org/tutorials/intro.html).
+A detailed tutorial is on [GTSAM website](https://gtsam.org/tutorials/intro.html).
+The instruction of building the library is on [GTSAM github page](https://github.com/borglab/gtsam).

 ### Data
 To implement the `Graph Optimization.m`, four data files are needed: